Young MacLeods at World Gatherings

 During the week before Parliament, Young MacLeods have traditionally taken part in the North Room Group (NRG), a week of volunteering to perform a service project on behalf of the Clan.

-Sadly, it has not been possible to organise an NRG service project in the week before Parliament 2023.
+Sadly, it was not possible to organise an NRG service project in the week before Parliament 2023.
 We hope to be able to resume this important activity when the next Parliament meets in 2026!

-However, we are very hopeful that a good number of Young MacLeods will come to Parliament this year and that they will form a North Room Group and elect or appoint a leader.
-We’d like to plan in time and space for the Group to meet together for both social activities and to look to the future of the Clan.
+However, a number of Young MacLeods did come to Parliament this year and discussions are already underway to form a global young MacLeods network and take things forward for 2026 so that the group can meet together for both social activities and to look to the future of the Clan.

 Find out more about the history of the NRG below.